Thai League 2

 Thai League 2 (ไทยลีก 2), commonly known as the T2, formally called Thai Division 1 League, is the second-tier professional league in the Thai football league system.
-The top 3 are promoted to Thai League 1 at the end of the season, whilst four are relegated to Thai League 3.
+Seasons typically run from August to May, with each team playing 34 games : two against each other team, one home and one away.
+It is sponsored by BYD Auto and therefore officially known as the BYD Seal 5 League II.
+Champion, runner up and teams ranked 3rd – 6th qualified in play off for last spot in top tier promoted to Thai League 1 at the end of the season, whilst three are relegated to Thai League 3.

+History

 For the 2008 season, the Football Association of Thailand (FAT) reduced the number of teams in the league to 16 teams.
 Previously there had been two groups of 12 clubs.
 For the 2011 season the number of teams was increased to 18 teams, The Thai Division 1 League is a season run from March to October, with teams playing 34 games each totalling 306 games in the season.
 In 2016, the Khǒr Royal Cup became a trophy for Thai Division 1 League.
 In 2017 the Football Association of Thailand changed the name to Thai League 2.
-It is sponsored by Osotspa M-150 and therefore officially known as the Thai League 2 M-150 Championship.

 Promotion and relegation

-The top three teams will be promoted to the Thai League 1.
-The top team as champions.
+Champion and runner up directly promoted to the Thai League 1, teams ranked 3rd – 6th qualified in play off for last spot in top tier next season.

 The bottom three teams will be relegated to the Thai League 3.